-A. Just Cause
+7.1 Just Cause

 The Employer shall not discharge, suspend or discipline any employee without just cause.
 No employee shall be disciplined or discharged while on paid sick leave, on vacation or on an approved leave of absence.
 An employee, upon request, shall receive written notice from the Employer stating the true cause of termination.
-The Employer retains the right to discharge new employees during or at the end of the probationary period and the discharge shall not be subject to the grievance procedure.

-B. Right of Representation
+7.2 Right to Representation